Do you see the world of sales shifting around you? If so, you’re not alone.

 - Those words were:

-We asked salespeople to use words to describe what typical prospects associate with salespeople.
+In our sales statistics survey, we asked salespeople to use words to describe what typical prospects associate with salespeople.

 (This is something that we’ve seen in a lot of buyer surveys about what buyers think, but not in surveys of salespeople themselves.)

 And what we came back with was that the most common words that salespeople use to describe average buyer perceptions of salespeople were really bad words.

 Even the word “time” isn’t meant in a positive way.
 They mean it as in “a waste of time” or “time-suck.”

 What’s incredible is that even salespeople recognize that they have a disadvantage the second they’re in front of a prospect, which is that the prospect is likely to be guarded.

 The prospect is likely to have a negative connotation about salespeople already.
 And by understanding that, we know that we need to be that much better.

 We need to be that much more distinct; if we’re not, we’re going to be automatically placed in that bucket.